Python Zipfile – Benefits, Modules, Objects in Zipfiles in Python

 b. exception zipfile.BadZipfile

 This is an alias for the previous exception in the list.
-This is to make it compatible with older Python versions.
+It is to make it compatible with older Python versions.
 This is deprecated since version 3.2.

 c. exception zipfile.LargeZipFile